 This button will appear on the homepage and on listing detail pages (assuming Airbnb isn’t banned there).

 You’ll be able to book a short stay in any type of property ranging from a single-family home to condo or loft in the neighborhood of your choice

 There is also a Realtor.com “Try Before You Buy” sweepstakes going on at the moment whereby nine lucky winners will get a $500 one-time use gift code redeemable on airbnb.com.

-If you don’t feel like spending money on Airbnb, simply follow that advice of checking out the neighborhood and surrounding areas at all times of day and night before buying.
+If you don’t feel like spending money on Airbnb, simply follow that advice of checking out the neighborhood and surrounding areas at all times of day and night before buying a house.